What is a C++ developer?

 How much do C++ developers make?

-Several key factors influence C++ developer salaries.
-One of the most significant is the level of experience.
-Developers with several years of experience and proficiency in related technologies, like databases and web services, typically earn more than those new to the field.
+Several key factors influence C++ developer salaries, including the industry they work in, their education, location, and company size.
+Additionally, developers with several years of experience and proficiency in related technologies typically earn more than those new to the field.

 Highest paying industries